Infineon/udb-sdio-whd/README.md

 ### Overview

-This library provides a UDB based SDIO interface that allows for communicating between a PSoC 6 and a Cypress wireless device such as the CYW4343W, CYW43438, or CYW43012.
+This library provides a UDB based SDIO interface that allows for communicating between a PSoC 6 and a wireless device such as the CYW4343W, CYW43438, or CYW43012.
 This library allows PSoC 6 devices that do not have a dedicated SDHC hardware block, but do have UDBs, to work with the [Wi-Fi Host Driver (WHD)](https://github.com/cypresssemiconductorco/wifi-host-driver) library.

 **NOTE:** This library does not provide a complete SDIO implementation.
-It is only intended for use with a Cypress wireless device.
+It is only intended for use with a wireless device.

 **NOTE:** This library is only compatible with PSoC 6 Board Support Packages (BSPs) version 1.2.0 and later.
 Prior to this version, portions of this library were directly included as part of the BSP.